Thyme Essential Oil (Linalool) – Organic

 Thyme is energizing and helps to dispel despondency.
 The oil will restore morale at the deepest level and imbues spiritual fortitude and bodily vigor.

-Thyme oil is particularly effective for people who are fatigued, depressed or lethargic.
+Organic Thyme Linalool oil is particularly effective for people who are fatigued, depressed or lethargic.
 It is very useful during convalescence.
 It helps to revive and strengthen the body and mind and is reputed to stimulate the brain and improve memory, focus and concentration.
 It also stimulates circulation and may be used to raise low blood pressure.
-Additionally, Thyme oil may support the alleviation of chronic fatigue.
+Additionally, Thyme essential oil may support the alleviation of chronic fatigue.

 direct inhalation, diffuser, oil vaporizer